It seems you are offline. Please check your connection and try again.

 × Anything tied to real money you cannot afford to lose access to.

 For those, you want a real SIM in your own name.
-A temporary line, free or paid, is built for quick sign ups and not for your main identity.
+A temporary number, free or paid, is built for quick sign ups and not for your main identity.

 A quick way to decide.

-Will you ever need to log back in with this line?
+Will you ever need to log back in with this number?
 If yes, use your own SIM.
 If it is a one time code for a new account, a temporary number is perfect.

 What about a burner SIM, VoIP, or eSIM?